nishanthselvakumar1302/project/README.md

 | `README.md`    | Project documentation |

 ---
 ## 🎯 Project Objective

-To perform exploratory data analysis on IPL match and player data using Power BI, transforming raw data into visual stories that provide strategic insights.
+The goal of this project is to perform data analysis and visualization on IPL datasets to identify key trends, top-performing players, and team statistics over multiple seasons.

 ---

+## 📊 Data Pipeline & Architecture

+This project follows a structured data engineering and visualization flow:

+1. **📥 Data Collection**
+   - IPL datasets were sourced from [Kaggle](https://www.kaggle.com/), including match summaries, player stats, and ball-by-ball data.

+2. **☁️ Cloud Storage (AWS S3)**
+   - The raw `.csv` files were stored in an **Amazon S3** bucket for secure, scalable storage.

+3. **❄️ Data Warehouse (Snowflake)**
+   - The S3 bucket was connected to **Snowflake**, where data was cleaned, transformed, and pre-aggregated using SQL queries.

+4. **🔌 Data Connectivity**
+   - The refined datasets were connected to **Power BI Desktop** using an appropriate connector or import process.

+5. **📊 Dashboard Visualization**
+   - Visualizations were designed using Power BI's interactive features to showcase stats like top batters, wicket takers, strike rates, team comparisons, etc.

+---

 ## 🧩 Project Workflow: Step-by-Step Breakdown

 ### 1. **Data Collection**
-- Acquired IPL match and player data from Kaggle or other cricket data repositories.
+- Collected match-level, player-level, and ball-by-ball data from Kaggle.
-- Combined datasets including:
-  - Match-level details (venue, teams, toss, winner, etc.)
-  - Player statistics (runs, wickets, strike rate, economy, etc.)

-### 2. **Data Cleaning and Preparation**
+### 2. **Data Cleaning & Preparation**
-- Cleaned and standardized columns in Power Query Editor.
-- Removed null values, fixed inconsistent team/player names.
-- Created relationships between tables:
-  - Matches ↔ Players
-  - Matches ↔ Deliveries (ball-by-ball data)
+- Used Snowflake to clean column names, remove nulls, and create relations.
+- Ensured team and player names were standardized.

 ### 3. **Data Modeling**
-- Built a star schema model using:
+- Built a star schema with fact tables (matches, deliveries) and dimension tables (teams, players, seasons).
-  - Fact tables: Matches, Deliveries
-  - Dimension tables: Teams, Players, Seasons
-- Defined relationships with appropriate cardinality and cross-filter direction.
-- Created DAX measures for:
-  - Total runs, wickets, strike rate
+- Created DAX measures for runs, wickets, averages, strike rates, etc.
-  - Win percentage, average scores, boundaries

 ### 4. **Dashboard Design**
-Designed a multi-page interactive dashboard with:
-- **Page 1**: Overview – Season summary, total matches, champions
-- **Page 2**: Team Performance – Wins, toss decisions, venue stats
-- **Page 3**: Player Stats – Orange Cap, Purple Cap, best strike rates
-- **Page 4**: Match Insights – Toss impact, margin of victory, trends
-- **Page 5**: Comparisons – Team head-to-head stats
+- Created four main pages:
+  - **Top Batters**
+  - **Top Bowlers**
+  - **Super Striker & High Average**
+  - **Team Comparison**

 ### 5. **Visualization Tools Used**
-- Bar Charts, Line Charts, Pie Charts
-- Slicers and filters for interactivity
-- KPI Cards and custom visuals
+- Bar charts, line charts, donut charts, KPI cards, slicers, and bubble charts.
-- Drill-through for match and player deep-dives
+- Enabled cross-filtering and drill-through for interactivity.

-### 6. **Insights Derived**
+### 6. **Key Insights**
-- Teams that win the toss and choose to bowl first often have higher win rates.
-- Certain players consistently perform across seasons (e.g., top run scorers).
-- Venues like Wankhede favor high scores; others are more bowling-friendly.
-- Teams with stable captains and top-order strength dominate more matches.
+- Players with high strike rates often also have high average scores.
+- Certain teams consistently take more wickets and hit more sixes.
+- Some venues favor chasing teams based on toss decisions and outcomes.

 ---